mauroservienti/milestone.github.io/_posts/2020-01-27-paging-and-sorting-in-distributed-systems-oh-my.md

 }
 ```

-And *Sales*, for example, could have the `ApplySort` implementation as simple as:
+And *Sales*, for example, could have the `ApplySort` implementation as follows:

 ```csharp
 IEnumerable<dynamic> ApplySort(IEnumerable<dynamic> data, bool executedFirst)